codefellows/sea-201d1/week-3/nov-10/README.md

 ###Refresher on weekly plan:

   * Monday: Start the weekly project!
 (The interim goal was to randomly display two pictures... did you get that far?
 Can you tally clicks on them?)
-  * TODAY: Refine the project's look, feel, and functionality; start adding Chart.JS ()
+  * TODAY: Refine the project's look, feel, and functionality; start adding Chart.JS
   * Wednesday (pair): Add local storage to your project
   * Thursday: (pair): Assigment TBD, depending upon progress Mon-Wed... expect that we'll add some kind of new feature; initial pitches for final projects
-  * Friday: discussion on the big picture or web development; last pitches for final projects, set project teams, GO GO GO!
+  * Friday: discussion on the big picture of web development; last pitches for final projects, set project teams, GO GO GO!